electron-userland/electron-webpack/docs/en/extending-as-a-library.md

 * `electron-webpack/webpack.renderer.dll.config.js` (Dll bundle spliting)
 * `electron-webpack/webpack.app.config.js` (combination of all configurations above)

-If you are wanting to look at these configurations internally, you can easily do the following to print them into your console...
+If you are wanting to look at these configurations internally, you can easily do the following to print them into your console.
+Notice that each configuration returns a `Promise`.

 ```js
 const webpackMain = require('electron-webpack/webpack.main.config.js')